google-deepmind/opro/data/README.md

 Downloaded from https://github.com/hendrycks/test.
 We did not present prompt optimization and evaluation results in our paper because the headroom of prompt optimization was observed to be much smaller (usually <10% for the four categories) than the other benchmarks.

+Because of file size limits, we are only including the test split in this repository.

 ## Big-Bench Hard (BBH)

 Downloaded from https://github.com/suzgunmirac/BIG-Bench-Hard.